Ponies, Piglets and Lambs: 12 Farms and Petting Zoos in the Seattle Area

-2. Fox Hollow Farm.
-A family farm and equestrian center in Issaquah, Fox Hollow is a treat for kids of all ages (and parents, too!).
-The farm's Open Farm days let children get a close peek at sheep, goats, pigs, peacocks, chickens, mini horses, kittens and more.
-Kids can also ride ponies or miniature John Deere tractors, take a spin on the Squak Mountain Station kid-sized train or try the giant rope swing in the hayloft.
-There’s even a new “Cottage Area,” full of kid-sized houses for little ones to explore.
-(P.S. -- Fox Hollow also hosts a much-loved Easter Hunt that sells out early every year.)

 Address: 12123 Issaquah-Hobart Road S.E., Issaquah

-## New text